29 CREATIVE WAYS TO RETAIN EMPLOYEES

 I would not be wrong to say that you were once an employee, right?

 The percentage of people who became an employer without first working for someone is very small.
-Let me roughly estimate this percentage to be 1% or less.
+According to the check people, that figure lies around 1% or less.

 So, let’s take a brief journey down memory lane by revisiting the time you were an employee.

 - What were the things your employer did that made you happy?

 - Were there things your employer did that made you feel less appreciated?